 Solving the problem of excessive plastic packaging and the wider plastics issues including for example straws will require a larger effort than local bans on certain types of bags and straws.
 For one thing, bans can have unintended consequences.
 A recent study of California grocery stores found that, in the wake of laws aimed at shopping bags, sales of plastic garbage bags skyrocketed and the use of paper bags spiked, too.

 What is required is a more holistic approach.
 First, the public needs to be aware of the challenge and be encouraged to adopt a more sustainable lifestyle.
 Second, governments need to set clear, sensible rules and adopt safeguards.
 Third, businesses need to show leadership and understand their responsibilities for resource protection and sustainability.

-But for now, no matter what type of bag you choose at the grocery store, the best practice is to use it multiple times, rather than throwing it away after a single-use.
-And, whatever you have in your home now—be it a cotton bag, or a pile of plastic bags—don’t throw them out.
+But for now, no matter what type of bag you choose at the grocery store, the best practice is to use it multiple times, rather than throwing it away after a single use.
+And, whatever you have in your home now—be it a cotton shopping bag, or a pile of plastic bags—don’t throw them out.
 Keep using them until they fall apart.
 Find new uses for old clothes.
 Use textiles until they wear out.
-Consider buying second hand.
+Consider buying second-hand.
 Plus, knowing how many resources it takes to make a piece of cotton, treat fabric items in your home like infinitely reusable resources.